-The Transparency was above the target depth in both spring and summer.
+The Transparency was above the target depth in the summer.
 Transparency can be affected by many different factors, including suspended solids, dissolved solids, acids, and algae growth.
 The clear water is generally a positive attribute, but it also allows more sunlight to reach the lake bottom to fuel plant growth.